-Pancreatic and Duodenal Homeobox 1
+Pancreatic and Duodenal Homeobox 1 (PDX1).

-Pancreatic and duodenal homeobox 1 (PDX; alternatively known as Insulin Promoting Factor 1 (IPF1), or Somatostatin-Transactivating Factor 1(STF1)) is a homeobox containing transcription factor.
-PDX1 is expressed in the developing mouse as early as E8.5 and maintained in all cells of the pancreas until E17.5, when it becomes restricted to islets (58, 118).
-Initial expression of PDX1 appears to delineate a region of the developing gut that later gives rise to the stomach, small intestine and bile duct, suggesting that it is involved in specifying this region of the gut tube to a subset of tissues (118).
-Germline deletion of Pdx1 in mice leads to an absence of all pancreatic tissues and neonatal lethality by postnatal dav 5 due to hyperglycaemia.
-Examination of the pancreas during development indicates that initial specification of the gut to become pancreas, as well as initial budding, still occurs in $Pdx1^{-/-}$ mice.
-However, subsequent expansion and branching of the tissue does not occur, indicating that expansion and complete differentiation of the pancreas requires PDX1 activity (4, 76, 118).
-In the mature pancreas,

-PDX1 was initially described as limited to $\beta$ and $\delta$ cells of the islets (58), only being re-expressed in acinar cells upon pancreatic injury .
-However, recent studies have identified low levels of PDX1 in most mature acinar cells, and targeted deletion of Pdx1 in post-developmental acinar cells shows that PDX1 is required for maintaining this compartment of the tissue (134).
+Pancreatic and duodenal homeobox 1 (PDX1; alternatively known as Insulin Promoting Factor 1 (IPF1), or Somatostatin-Transactivating Factor 1(STF1)) is a homeobox containing transcription factor.
+PDX1 is expressed in the developing mouse as early as E8.5 and maintained in all cells of the pancreas until E17.5, when it becomes restricted to islets (58, 122).
+Initial expression of PDX1 appears to delineate a region of the developing gut that later gives rise to the stomach, small intestine and bile duct, suggesting that it is involved in specifying this region of the gut tube to a subset of tissues (122).
+Single cell RNA sequencing analysis of the dorsal and ventral pancreatic bud at E10.5 indicate PDX1 high and low expressing cells.
+PDX1-high cells from both ventral and dorsal pancreatic regions are pancreatic progenitors.
+PDX1-low cells from the dorsal pancreatic region are defined as premature endocrine linages, while those from the ventral pancreatic region are progenitors for hepatic or extrahepatic lineages (100).
+Germline deletion of Pdx1 in mice leads to an absence of all pancreatic tissues and neonatal lethality by postnatal day 5 due to hyperglycaemia.
+Examination of the pancreas during development indicates that initial specification of the gut to become pancreas, as well as initial budding, still occurs in Pdx1^{-/-} mice.
+However, subsequent expansion and branching of the tissue does not occur, indicating that expansion and complete differentiation of the pancreas requires PDX1 activity (4, 77, 122).
+In the mature pancreas, PDX1 was initially described as limited to β and δ -cells of the islets (58), only being re-expressed in acinar cells upon pancreatic injury.
+However, recent studies have identified low levels of PDX1 in most mature acinar cells, and targeted deletion of Pdx1 in post-developmental acinar cells shows that PDX1 is required for maintaining this compartment of the tissue (138).

-Heterozygous Pdx1 ( $Pdx1^{+/-}$ ) mice initially develop normally.
-However, over time $Pdx1^{+/-}$ mice develop insulin insufficiency. indicating а requirement for high levels of PDX1 in insulin production.
-Transient loss of PDX1 in adult tissue using a tet-inducible system supports the ongoing requirement for PDX1 in maintaining $\beta$ cell function, as loss of PDX1 leads to decreased insulin accumulation and apoptosis (Lottmann et al., 2001) In humans, homozygous mutation of PDX1 results in pancreatic agenesis (158), while heterozygous mutations of PDX1 are found in patients with Maturity Onset Diabetes of the Young (MODY).
-Genetic analysis identified the PDX1 gene as MODY4 (138, 157), and PDX1 can directly target and promote the expression of insulin and GLUT2 in $\beta$ -cells (99).
+Heterozygous Pdx1 ($Pdx1^{+/-}$) mice initially develop normally.
+However, over time Pdx1+/- mice develop insulin insufficiency, indicating a requirement for high levels of PDX1 in insulin production.
+Transient loss of PDX1 in adult tissue using a tet-inducible system supports the ongoing requirement for PDX1 in maintaining β cell function, as loss of PDX1 leads to decreased insulin accumulation and apoptosis (102).
+In humans, homozygous mutation of PDX1 results in pancreatic agenesis (163), while heterozygous mutations of PDX1 are found in patients with Maturity Onset Diabetes of the Young (MODY).
+Genetic analysis identified the PDX1 gene as MODY4 (142, 162), and PDX1 can directly target and promote the expression of insulin and GLUT2 in β -cells (102).

-Pancreatic Transcription Factor 1A
+Pancreatic Transcription Factor 1A (PTF1a).